 With this data, I was able to calculate a lot of different things.
 The richness of tree species per plot and per forest patch, as well for the beta-diversity, evenness, Shannon-Wiener and Simpson index.
 These are all different kind of methods to analyze the diversity of a certain area, in this case from the different forest patches in my study area.
 Besides that, I also calculated some more forestry-related things, such as the mean DBH.
 This gives me an indication of the age of the forest patch.
 As well for the number of trees per hectare, this gives an indication of the age as well as structure.
 And last I calculated the Basal Area in M2 per hectare, the amount of timber present.
 This again indicates age and structure.

-The second part of my graduation research was looking at the arthropod assemblage.
-I was hoping that the arthropods could give an indication about the health of the forest.
+The second part of my graduate research was looking at the arthropod assemblage.
+I was hoping that the arthropods could give an indication of the health of the forest.
 By linking it to the information about the tree composition and the known information about specific groups of animals.
-To collect the arthropods I used collection of leaf litter in combination with berlese funnels.
+To collect the arthropods I used a collection of leaf litter in combination with berlese funnels.

 In each plot, I collected leaf litter from a 30×30 cm area, directly under the place where I collected the data about the canopy cover.
 As this might be influencing the arthropod assemblage as well.
 I brought this back to the lab at the office and used a construction with heat to extract the arthropods from the leaf litter.
 Most of the arthropods, moths and spiders could react differently, do not like the heat.
 They crawl away from it, down into the funnel from where they fall in my jar.
 They are unable to escape the jar and from there I could examine them to order level.